matiasmoreno876/test-react-cypress-actions/README.md

 ### `npm start`werqweqqweqe
 adasdad
-Runs the app in the development mode.\qeqweqfd
-Open [http://localhost:3000](http://localhost:3000) to view it in tadsasdasdshe browser.
+Runs the app in the developmasdasdadaent mode.\qeqweqfd Open [http://localhost:3000](http://localhost:3000) to view it in tadsasdasdshe browser.

 The page will reload if you make editsad